drpnd/aos/README.md

 but they are temporary ones and they did not support ring protection of CPUs.
 In this checkpoint, we prepare four sets of GDT entries for ring 0 to 3.
 ACPI is (first) used to implement a busy wait timer.
+Note that we implement ACPI parser by ourselves instead of using the ACPICA (ACPI Component Architecture) here because the ACPICA requires memory allocator etc which we have not implemented yet.